The Difference Between Web Hosting and a Website Builder

 - You do not need website building or programming experience or knowledge

-- They are easy to learn and you can build websites with them quickly
+- They are easy to learn and you can build websites quickly

-- Everything works so you do not have to spend time with compatibility issues, bugs or broken functionality
+- Everything works so you don’t have to spend time with compatibility issues, bugs or broken functionality

 - Performance is optimized by your hosting provider